KULeuven-Diepenbeek/course_soc-lab/content/ch0_intro/_index.md

 ![The PYNQ-Z2](/img/ch0/pynq_z2.jpg)

 A master will control the complete system and the final setup is depicted below.
-Every single connection operates with the **UART** protocol.
+Every single connection operates with the a **extremely simplified I2C** protocol.

 ![The PYNQ-Z2](/img/ch0/setup.jpg)